-Twenty-seven states, Puerto Rico, five cities and two regions currently have some form of green lodging program.
+Twenty-seven states, Puerto Rico, four cities and two regions currently have some form of green lodging program.
 Click here to access a list of links for them.

 Hotels that have been audited through the Audobon Green Leaf Eco-Rating Program have met environmental best practices standards that are required for their rating of one to five green leafs.

 BIOSPHERE Certification, sponsored by the Responsible Tourism Institute, is for destinations, enterprises, establishments and tourist products that have assumed the sustainable touristic management model promoted by the Responsible Tourism System.

 Certification for Sustainable Tourism

 Certification for Sustainable Tourism (CST) is a product of the Cost Rican Tourism Institute.
 It was designed to differentiate tourism sector businesses based on the degree to which they comply with a sustainable model of natural, cultural and social resource management.

 EarthCheck is used by travel and tourism organisations around the world to validate their carbon claims and guide their sustainability initiatives.
 It is one of the largest environmental benchmarking, certification and management solutions in use by the travel industry.

 Saint Charles, Mo.